 Your final year has a particular focus on security, peace and conflict studies.
 You will analyse theories and unsettling assumptions, revisiting knowledge and understanding in international relations.
 You also explore in-depth core institutions and contemporary issues in US politics, for example changing demographics, gun control and the death penalty.
 Keeping with the US, you also study the development of the Imperial Presidency as a central institution in American politics and foreign policy from Roosevelt to the present day.

-Your third year also allows you the opportunity to explore major works of key thinkers in the political theory canon, and the shift in focus from the state, to the economic, social and cultural spheres.
-You will also study power and politics, which provides you with to tools to conduct your own analysis through discussion and case studies.
+Your third year also provides you with the opportunity to explore the major works of key thinkers in the political theory canon, and engage in-depth with the concept of power and its application to political phenomena, which provides you with the intellectual tools to conduct your own analysis of power through reading, discussion and case studies.

 In your final year you will complete a dissertation in the Politics and International Relations area.
 This is a 10,000 word project.
 You will receive support from a tutor and have meetings on a 1-2-1 basis.
 In the main, this is an autonomous project, but you will receive guidance and feedback about its evolution as the academic year progresses.

 Careers available for Politics and International Relations graduates include those in government, in international organisations and in policy work.
 Currently, there is an increase in demand for teachers with Politics skills as well.
 Many firms and companies look for the general skills that a Politics and International Relations degree gives you – such as conducting analysis, preparing reports, constructing arguments and making judgements.